 Klaviyo has become synonymous with email marketing in the eCommerce world.
 It's one of the most popular platforms for eCommerce brands and has been slowly expanding to other channels like SMS and push notifications.

 If you're an eCommerce brand owner or marketing manager and are not using Klaviyo yet, you are missing out.
-For this post, we reached out to one of our email marketing and retention experts, and the CEO of one of the leading Klaviyo agencies - Daniel Budai - to give us the scoop on everything Klaviyo.
+For this post, we reached out to one of our retention and email marketing experts, and the CEO of one of the leading Klaviyo agencies - Daniel Budai - to give us the scoop on everything Klaviyo.

 Here are all the reasons you should use Klaviyo and the top must-have features and strategies you should be utilizing for your eCommerce brand.